organization-x/DS-Course/README.md

 # DS-Course
 A case study put together by instructor Cameron Jackson.
 Note that this is an advanced version of this project.
+### NOTE: This a very advanced version of the project and that it is acceptable and expected to do a much simpler version of the project.

 ## 📃 Outline of the project